-How much does it cost?
+How much does it cost to visit Colonial Dorchester?
 Do I need a permit?

 Pay online ahead of time, or there is a pay cash via envelope system at the park entrance gate.
 If you pre-purchase ahead of time, have the emailed receipt available to show as proof if requested by a park ranger.

-We never saw a ranger (but it is 2020 and the world is upside down), so it seemed more on the honor system to pay the fee.
+We never saw a ranger (but it was 2020 and the world was upside down), so it seemed more on the honor system to pay the fee.
 It’s a reasonable and inexpensive fee that keeps this amazing park going.
 Be honest!

 Fishing is allowed on the Ashley River in two specific locations within the park: behind the fort or beyond the restrooms.
 A freshwater fishing license is required.
 Prices vary for a fishing license based on residency.
 Learn more from the South Carolina DNR.